Interview Questions About Why You Want to Change Jobs

 If it is a well-known (public) fact that your current employer has a shrinking market share or other financial problems, you might refer to this issue after making a strong case for why the new job is suitable.
 Be sure to avoid sharing any proprietary information or painting an overly negative picture of your current employer's situation, though.
 A vague reference to your employer's difficulties will usually be sufficient.

-More Interview Questions About Leaving Your Job
+Other Questions About Leaving Your Job